louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 We created the class [Lemmatizer](https://github.com/team-one-ML/MLinPractice/blob/main/code/preprocessing/lemmatizer.py) which accesses the [WordNetLemmatizer](https://www.nltk.org/_modules/nltk/stem/wordnet.html) from nltk and used part-of-speech tags to replace the words in the tweet with their lemmas effectively.

 #### Discussion
 We also thought about using Stemming instead of Lemmatization.
-NLTK stemming is more straightforward to implement and probably has slightly better runtime.
+NLTK stemming is more straightforward to implement and probably has a slightly better runtime.
-However we still quickly decided for the lemmatizer because it's accuracy is significantly better.
+However we still quickly decided on the lemmatizer because its accuracy is significantly better.

 <br>